masak/strangelyconsistent-blog-posts/t2-rectangle-haikus.markdown

 them separately.

 **Word lists**.
 Some contestants had their wordlists inlined in the code.
 Others had it in a separate file.
-Some stored part-of-speec information together with the word, or syllable count.
+Some stored part-of-speech information together with the word, or syllable count.

 **Sentence structure**.
 Solutions are all across the spectrum, all the way from